Palm Desert Attractions. Your Ticket to Fun.

 For just a few dollars, take the family to one of Palm Desert’s wildest attractions, the Living Desert Zoo & Gardens.
 With exhibits ranging from Gecko Gulch to Wildlife Wonders, you’re sure to find plenty of excitement.

-The entire family will also love the Palm Springs Aerial Tramway, offering "360° of Wow" as rotating tramcars whisk you 8,516 feet in the air to the Mountain Station.
+The entire family will also love the Palm Springs Aerial Tramway, offering "360° of Wow" as rotating tramcars whisk you to the 8,516' elevation of Mt.
+San Jacinto.

 Kids and adults alike will be fascinated by the Palm Springs Air Museum, featuring an up-close look at legendary World War II aircraft.